arcymagik/splits/README.md

 splits
 ======

+Praca magisterska
-Praca magisterska; implementacja AI do Splits
+Implementacja AI do Splits

+Damian Hałas